leaaumagy/Logo-detection-with-yolov8-on-youtube-videos/README.md

 ## Important Notes

 - A GPU is required to generate the base YOLOv8 model.
-- A Kaggle account with a username and API key is necessary.
+- A Kaggle account with a username and API key is necessary, it is free.